Level3-REST/site/doc/patterns/chooser.md

 rel="http://level3.rest/patterns/chooser#description"
 ```

 This link points to a [Description](#description-resource) that describes this Choice.
-This relation is similar to the registered IANA relation "describedby".
+This relation is similar to the registered IANA relation "describedby."

 ## Description Resource